 Study Abroad Expert

 IELTS stands for International English Language Testing System that is required to be taken by international students and workers who wish to study or work in a country where English is the primary language of communication.
-The United Kingdom, Australia, New Zealand, the United States, and Canada are the most prevalent nations where IELTS is recognized for university applications.
+The United Kingdom, Australia, New Zealand, the United States, and Canada are the most prevalent nations where IELTS Exam is recognized for university applications.
 The four major English language competencies examined by the exam are listening, reading, speaking, and writing.